-In case you are looking for organizations for your charitable giving this year, here are three that we recommend and support through our donations and programming:
+In case you are looking for organizations for your charitable giving this year, here are three that we recommend:

 Hunger in America